sap-linuxlab/community.sap_install/roles/sap_general_preconfigure/README.md

 - _Type:_ `bool`
 - _Default:_ `false`

-Set to `yes` if you want the role to set the RHEL minor release, which is required for SAP HANA.
-Default is `no`.<br>
+Set to `true` if you want the role to set the RHEL minor release, which is required for SAP HANA.
+Default is `false`.<br>
 If you set the RHEL minor release, then you must also use the `eus` or `e4s` repos.<br>

 ### sap_general_preconfigure_packagegroups